efazati/samwise/README.md

 - **Other DEs**: Install `sudo apt-get install libappindicator3-1 gir1.2-appindicator3-0.1`
 - **If tray still doesn't work**: The app works perfectly with just the hotkey!

 Note: The app is fully functional even without a visible tray icon.
-Use `Ctrl+Shift+Space` to show it and `Ctrl+Q` to quit.
+Use `Super+Alt+S` to show it and `Ctrl+Q` to quit.

 **Actions not working?**
 - Configure LLM in Settings (Claude CLI or API keys)